 - Ask you legislator how you can work with him or her on the issue.

 - Follow up with a thank you letter.

 - Know how to write effective letters and/or e-mails to legislators.
-Elected officials read their mail and note the issues that are of concern to their constituents.
-A logical, courteous letter or e-mail can impact a legislator's decision making.
-Your letter lets legislators know how you feel about a particular issue.
+Elected officials read their emails and note the issues that are of concern to their constituents.
+A logical, courteous e-mail can impact a legislator's decision making.
+Your communications lets legislators know how you feel about a particular issue.
 It can change a legislator's mind, particularly when he or she is wavering on an issue.
-Letters can also let a legislator, who is working on your behalf, know that you support their efforts.
+Emails can also let a legislator, who is working on your behalf, know that you support their efforts.

 To be most effective, consider the following points when writing:

 - Address your letter properly (Dear Senator/Representative/Governor).
 Check the spelling of all names.